OpenDataDE/DE_School_Choice_Sherpa/content.md

 Students living within the school district
 Students living outside the school district

-Find a School
-What’s a feeder school?
-What’s school choice?
 Any student not currently registered in a public school in the State of Delaware must be registered in their School of Residence before submitting a standard application form.
 A parent enrolling their child in kindergarten may submit the standard application form to the receiving local education agency up until the first day of the school year for enrollment in kindergarten during that school year.
 Delaware a child shall be considered 5 years of age if that child celebrates the child's fifth birthday on or before August 31 of the respective year.
 Get your paperwork ready!